List of Emmerdale characters introduced in 2001: Ray Mullan

 Ray Mullan was best known for his relationship with Louise Appleton (Emily Symons).
 He first appeared as a gangster who had Cain Dingle beaten up.
 He was then announced as the mystery new buyer of Mill Cottage.
 He seemed keen to help Ashley Thomas (John Middleton) in the church and all that he appeared to have was his dog – Bolan.
-Rodney Blackstock (Patrick Mower) didn't like Ray at first, as Ray had beat him to the purchase of Mill Cottage.
+Rodney Blackstock (Patrick Mower) did not like Ray at first, as Ray had beat him to the purchase of Mill Cottage.

 Ray started growing closer to Louise during 2002 and they started going out.
 But it was obvious that Ray had a darker, more menacing side to him.
 He got involved with Scott Windsor (Ben Freeman) in a car scam, which was run by one of his right hand men, Tony.
 But Tony soon disappeared after Ray and Scott talked.
 Another example of Ray's dodgy side was when he got involved with Chris Tate (Peter Amory) and his wife, Charity (Emma Atkins), through Tate Haulage.
 He wanted certain goods to be transported, but Charity and Terry Woods (Billy Hartman) soon found out that there were more than just goods in the truck.
 They discovered that Ray had been bringing illegal immigrants into the country.
 When Charity confronted Ray, his nasty streak appeared when he pinned Charity up against the wall and threatened her.
 Despite all this, Louise continued to turn a blind eye to his activities unaware that Ray was hiding more than just his dodgy deals from his girlfriend, he had also hidden the fact that he had diabetes.
 He proposed to her in September 2002, but she turned him down.